Parameters of CCD/CMOS detectors for Neutron or X-ray Imaging

 • Read Times are much shorter for CMOS than for CCD technology, where slow readout is favoured to reduce readout noise.

-• A/D readout determines the Dynamic Dange, and is much higher than the 8-bits (256) intensity levels seen by the human eye.
+• A/D readout determines Dynamic Range, and is much higher than the 8-bits (256 intensity levels) seen by the human eye.
+14-bits is good for detailed imaging, 16-bits is optimistic.

 • Trigger signals are used to synchronise exposures with sample rotation for tomography.
 Usually this can be accomplished with software.

-• The cost depends partly on the technology, but mainly on the market - how many are sold, and what the customer is willing to pay.
+• The cost depends partly on the technology, but also on the market - how many are sold, and what the customer is willing to pay.
+Mass market products are cheaper.